grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

   var reservationDto = ticketOffice.MakeReservation(requestDto);

   //THEN
-  Assert.Equal(expectedReservation, reservationDto);
+  Assert.Equal(expectedReservationDto, reservationDto);
-  reservationCommand.Received(1).Execute(reservationInProgress);
+  reservationCommand.Received(1).Execute();
 }
 ```

-Benjamin: and I see one more problem - the command factory is not passed anywhere from the Statement - the production code doesn't know about it.
+Benjamin: I can see that the command factory is not passed anywhere from the Statement - the production code doesn't know about it.

 Johnny: Yes, and, lucky us, a factory is something that can have the same lifetime as the `TicketOffice` since just to create it, we don't need to know anything about a request for booking.
 This is why we can pass it through the constructor of `TicketOffice`.
 Which means that these two lines: